samyfrey/samyfrey/README.md

 ### Hi there 👋🏻

-I am Samy Frey, a French-American web developer based in New York City.
+I am Samy Frey, a web developer based in New York City.

 Through almost 10 years of experience in investment & corporate banking, I have grown a passion for solving problems and getting complex projects across the finish line which I love applying to software engineering.
 Feel free to reach out if you have any questions about my projects!

 \
-🌎 Fun fact: I have lived in 5 cities on 4 different continents and speak 3 languages 😄
+🌎 Fun fact: I am originally from France and have lived in 5 cities on 4 different continents.
+I also speak 3 languages 😄

 Check out my portfolio **[samyfrey.com](https://www.samyfrey.com/)** !